View a structural chart with AODocs Charts

 1. From the library homepage, open the Internal entities view.

-Learn more: Use views (beta version) in your AODocs libraries.
+Learn more: Use views in your AODocs libraries.

 2. Click the Chart URL link next to the entity you want to view as root.